ToasterUwU/Anti-Scalp/README.md

 - [X] ~~Autoupdate selectors.json~~
 - [X] ~~Error logging for debugging~~
 - [ ] Save settings
+- [ ] Auto accept cookies to fix "Auto add to cart" on some websites
 - [ ] Tutorial video for the ones that are not so good with tech
 - [ ] Only notify under specific price (Will sort out moon prices)
 - [ ] Average price checker